 Reaching Out to Feed the Hungry

 With the sole desire to help feed the hungry of Kennebunk, Kennebunkport and Arundel, Church Community Outreach Services (currently operating under the name Community Outreach Services or COS) was organized in November 1990 as a food pantry.
 COS began with the vision of people from local churches in the Kennebunks reaching out to neighbors in need of food.
 Then in March of 1991, realizing the best way to organize was to collectively have the churches work together, the group asked the local churches to join.
-The following churches that agreed that still exist today are the original “Charter Churches” of CCOS: St. Martha’s, St. David’s, South Congregational, Holy Cross Lutheran, First Congregational, West Kennebunk Methodist, Advent Christian Church (Sea Road Church), First Parish Unitarian Universalist, and Kennebunk Baptist Church.
+The following churches that agreed that still exist today are the original “Charter Churches” of CCOS: St. Martha’s, St. David’s, South Congregational, Holy Cross Lutheran, First Congregational, West Kennebunk Methodist, Sea Road Christian Church, First Parish Unitarian Universalist, and Kennebunk Baptist Church.

 Today, the local churches that support and partner with COS have grown and also include the following: The Village Baptist Church, Church on the Cape, Christ’s Church, St. Ann’s Episcopal, and First Church of Christ, Scientist.
 The Food Pantry continues to provide a generous three-day supply of non-perishable food to any size family from the requests that go through the General Assistance offices of Kennebunk, Kennebunkport and Arundel.

 Over the years in an effort to meet the many growing needs of the community, COS expanded their assistance programs to include the following services:

 - Diversified Food Programs – in addition to the food pantry the following programs have been added.
 A produce pantry, food gift card program, Food for Thought Backpack program, school snack program, summer free lunch program, and holiday food baskets.

 - Fuel Aid Assistance Program – providing heating fuel on an emergency basis during the winter.